atsphinx/typst/README.rst

 atsphinx-typst
 ==============

-Generate Typst sources and PDF from Sphinx document.
+Faster PDF generator from Sphinx document using Typst.

 Features
 ========